jdneo/vscode-checkstyle/README.md

 - You can use the command `Checkstyle: Set the Checkstyle Version` to manually set the Checkstyle version according to your project preferences.
 The extension will automatically download the required jar files if they do not exist locally.

+> Note: If you don't know which `Checkstlye` version is used by `Maven Checkstyle Plugin`, check [this table](https://maven.apache.org/plugins/maven-checkstyle-plugin/history.html).

 ### Check the Style and Fix the Violations

 ![demo](https://raw.githubusercontent.com/jdneo/vscode-checkstyle/master/docs/gifs/liveLinting.gif)